-Clara Wieck was younger than all the white dudes – yes, even younger than Mozart – when she composed, published, and premiered her Piano Concerto in A minor.
+Clara Wieck was younger than all the white dudes – yes, even younger than Mozart – when she composed, published, and premiered her Piano Concerto in A minor on original themes.
 She was 16 years old.

 Felix Mendelssohn conducted the premiere with the Leipzig Gewandhaus orchestra, November 9th, 1835.
 It was Clara’s only full orchestral work.
-But “only” does not signify that the Wieck concerto is amateur any more than her youthfulness does.
+But “only” does not signify that the Wieck concerto is amateur any more than her youth and gender.
 Quite the opposite.

 Listen while you read!

-The themes are all linked by Clara’s trademark improvisatory style, every new phrase built clearly on the motives that come before it.
-The melodies are tuneful and pleasing, particularly the slow, middle movement with its bel canto Bellini influence, a genre busting duet between piano and solo cello.
+The themes are linked with Clara’s trademark improvisatory style, every new phrase built clearly on the motives that come before it.
+The melodies are beautiful and emotive, particularly the slow, middle movement with its bel canto Bellini influence, a genre busting duet between piano and solo cello.
 The key of A minor possesses all the angsty flavors of early romanticism that we love in the popular canon concertos.

-In 1835, at the time of its premiere, Beethoven concertos were rarely being performed, and many of Mozart’s concertos were still completely unknown.
-The audience preferences of the day were for flashier virtuoso works by composers most have never heard of: Thalberg, Pixis, Mocheles, Field, etc.
+In 1835, at the time of its premiere, Beethoven concertos were rarely performed, and many of Mozart’s best concertos were still completely unknown.
+The audience preferences of the day were for flashier virtuoso works by composers most of us have never heard of: Thalberg, Pixis, Mocheles, Field, etc.

-Which means—the Wieck concerto was a reference for Robert, Franz, and Johannes.
+Which means—the Wieck concerto was an influence for Robert, Franz, and Johannes.
 Yes, it really was.
 Clara couldn’t build on their work, because it hadn’t been written yet.
 But they built on hers.

 Lots of scholarship has been written on how she influenced them.

 New research by Alexander Stefaniak in his book Schumann’s Virtuosity goes in depth as to how Robert used Clara’s concerto – the structure, tonalities, and thematic content – as a model for his.
 Claudia Macdonald wrote comparisons between Clara and Robert’s concertos.
-Stephen Lindeman in Structural Novelty and Tradition in the Early Romantic Concerto discusses the Wieck concerto’s influence on Liszt’s.
+Stephen Lindeman in Structural Novelty and Tradition in the Early Romantic Concerto discusses the Wieck concerto’s similar structure to Liszt’s.

-And then there’s the big Brahms cello solo in the 2nd piano concerto’s Andante, a direct reference to the cello solo in the Wieck concerto’s slow movement Romanze, composed almost 50 years later in 1881.
+And then there’s the big cello solo in Brahms’s 2nd piano concerto’s Andante, a direct reference to the cello solo in the Wieck concerto’s slow movement Romanze – composed almost 50 years later in 1881.

 Talk about long lasting influence and impact.